 2011 Anna return to the studio to record her debut second EP under the guidance of Fraser Fifield.
 A busy year full of support slots, folk clubs and festivals in both Scotland and England followed.
 The EP was released at the end of 2011 topping off a brilliant year.

 2012 saw a re-location to London which produced numerous new writing challenges one of which brought her right back to where she started.
 A song commissioned for the anniversary of the Thread Mill Museum in Paisley meant home sickness was never allowed to take hold.
 This song was written along side a book of poetry and will be taken on the road as part of ‘The Mill Girls’ tour in 2013.
 The move to London also meant playing in some slightly more glamorous venues than normal.
 Suffice to say she behaved herself…. just.

 2013 started with a flying trip back to London before heading to Sardinia to start to record the new album with Roberto Diane, Christian Marras, Outi Smith and Enrico Sotgiu.
 Back to London to play a few gigs before again heading to the studio.
-The rough mixes have now gone to LA (!) to be finished.
+The rough mixes went to LA (!) to be finished.

 Anna is available for solo appearances and can also perform with her trio.

 “She has a lot of personality, a wonderfully clear voice, sings in English and Scottish gaelic and writes extremely well.
 Anna MacDonald’s impressive performance set the evening off really well” – Evening Post, Bristol